-2.1 The Treasury Management Strategy Statement, Minimum Revenue Provision Policy Statement and Annual Investment Statement 2022/2023, including the Treasury Management and Prudential Indicators for 2022/23 to 2024/25, be approved.
+- 2.1 The Treasury Management Strategy Statement, Minimum Revenue Provision Policy Statement and Annual Investment Statement 2023/2024, including the Treasury Management and Prudential Indicators for 2023/24 to 2025/26, be approved. - 2.2 That the updated Treasury Management Practices in Appendix A, be approved.